-But, Pablo: how to do that?
+But, Pablo, how to do that?
 How to narrate the kin?
 How to extend our couple?
 Ay, qué dificil.
 We both know how to be swallowed by our dragon and get in the belly of The Dragon but, how can we explain this to everyone else?
 How can we bring people into her belly?
 That's what this is about, right?
-I know! -you said- Dungeons and Dragons!
+You said: I know!
+Dungeons & Dragons!
 I used to play it as a kid.

-Dungeons and Dragons is a fantasy tabletop Role Playing Game (RPG).
-In most of the fantasy tabletop RPGs, players create their own characters which then embark in imaginary adventures.
-You told me that you used to play Dungeons and Dragons with your grandfather Rudolf and your brother Juan.
-Rudolf used to be an Elf Wizard, Juan an Orc Fighter and you were the Game Master (aka Dungeon Master).
+Dungeons & Dragons6 is a fantasy tabletop Role Playing Game (RPG).
+In most fantasy tabletop RPGs, players create their own characters which then embark on imaginary adventures.
+You told me that you used to play Dungeons & Dragons with your grandfather Rudolf and your brother Juan.
+Rudolf would be an Elf Wizard, Juan an Orc Fighter and you were the Game Master (aka Dungeon Master).
 In RPGs, you explained, the players often sit around a table and create a story collectively by taking responsibility for their roles.
-In some games, as in Dungeons and Dragons, a player adopts the role of the Game Master, serving as the game's arbitrator and narrator.
-But there are also games in which there is no Game Master: the responsibility and narrative power of the Game Master is distributed among all the participants.
+In some games, as in Dungeons & Dragons, a player adopts the role of the Game Master, serving as the game's arbitrator and narrator.
+But, there are also games in which there is no Game Master; the responsibility and narrative power of the Game Master is distributed among all the participants.